WilenChen/ngNode/README.md

 ##Make your own model
 You can make your own model like the "blog" model demo fowllow the below steps.
-* make express routes with CRUD actions under /src/routes/
-* make Mongod model with Schema and CRUD actions under /src/models/
+* create your onwer model under /src/public/model/
-* make angularjs modelunder /src/public/javascript/model/, and implement schema configuration, and list, add, remove method
+* add the model name in /src/public/model/conf.js
+* run npm start
+* wow, it's so simple and amazing!!